UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Kaleidoscope.md

 ## Conclusion
 Kaleidoscope is a simple yet complete language with a good deal of functionality.
-This serves as a great language to study the use of LLVM for code generation.
-While, generally speaking, the Ubiquity.NET.Llvm version of this tutorial differs only slightly from that of the official LLVM version, it serves well as an example of what you can do with Ubiquity.NET.Llvm.
+This serves as a great language to study the use of Ubiquity.NET.Llvm for code generation and Domain Specific Languages.
+While, generally speaking, the functionality of the Ubiquity.NET.Llvm version of this tutorial differs only slightly from that of the official LLVM version, it serves well as an example of what you can do with Ubiquity.NET.Llvm.